Checklist for families planning a European adventure holiday after Brexit

 Will it cost more to use our phones on our family adventure?

 Our advice is to check roaming charges with your mobile operator before your trip.
 If we leave the EU without a deal, EU mobile operators would be able to charge UK operators for providing roaming services.
 This would mean that using a mobile phone in the EU may be more expensive after October 31 2019.
 If in doubt, ask your kids to show you how to turn off data roaming on all your family’s phones before entering the EU.

 What about flights to and from the EU?

-If the UK leaves the EU in March 2019 with no deal, UK and EU licensed airlines lose the automatic right to operate air services between the UK and EU.
+If the UK leaves the EU on October 31 2019 with no deal, UK and EU licensed airlines lose the automatic right to operate air services between the UK and EU.
 Thus, airlines would need to seek individual permissions to operate.
 However, the government says it would envisage granting permission to EU airlines to continue to operate and that it would expect EU countries to reciprocate.